-Subjects will be recruited from the Center for Memory and Aging clinic.
-An Epic-based list has been created with subjects having either a SV-PPA or NFV-PPA diagnosis.
+All subjects will be recruited from the Center for Memory and Aging clinic.
+An Epic-based list has been created with subjects having either an MCI or early AD diagnosis.
 Patients and their caregivers will be presented with the option of participating in the study by the PI including providing a brochure at the clinic visits.
 Participants with clinic visits will meet with research staff.
 Other patients will be mailed/e-mailed a letter and flyer/brochure.
 An informed consent form will be provided to those individuals expressing interest in the study.
-A video or phone encounter will be arranged to provide additional details of the study and informed consent.
+A video or phone encounter will be arranged to provide additional details of the study and informed consent